apache/arrow/docs/source/cpp/parquet.rst

 The Parquet format supports an optional integer "field id" which can be assigned to a field.
 This is used in the `iceberg specification <https://github.com/apache/iceberg/blob/main/format/spec.md#column-projection>` __

-On writer side, If ``PARQUET:field_id`` is present as a metadata key on a field, and the corresponding value is a nonnegative integer, then it will be used as the "field id" in the parquet file.
+On writer side, If ``PARQUET:field_id`` is present as a metadata key on a field, and the corresponding value is a non-negative integer, then it will be used as the "field id" in the parquet file.

 On reader side, Arrow will convert these "field id"s to a metadata key named ``PARQUET:field_id`` on the appropriate field.